MollyButz/sbca-data-standard/README.md

 # Example

-A quick sample of what a Json data file for a Component might look like:
+A quick sample of what a Json data file for a Component looks like:

     {
       "Name": "Test",